aimms/how-to/Articles/332/332-Comparing-Formulations.rst

 Creating Datasets
 -----------------

 There are a lot of examples of CVRP’s available on the internet (for example on this website: https://neo.lcc.uma.es/vrp/vrp-instances/).
 However, these data sets mostly contain more than 20 nodes.
 The Explicit Dantzig-Fulkerson-Johnson formulation isn’t capable of solving problems that big.
-So in AIMMS I made a procedure that created 30 datasets with 8 to 20 nodes.
+So, in AIMMS you will find a procedure which creates 30 datasets with 8 to 20 nodes.
 The datasets contain **8 nodes, 10 nodes, 12 nodes, 15 nodes, 17 nodes or 20 nodes**.
 There are 5 files for each amount of nodes.
 The following data is randomly generated: the amount of vehicles, the x-coordinates and y-coordinates of the nodes, the demand of the nodes and the capacity of the vehicles.
-The function ``Uniform(min,max)`` is used and will choose a random number between two values.
+The function :any:`Uniform(min,max)` is used and will choose a random number between two values.
 The data is selected as follows:

--	**p_NumberOfVehicles**: A random number between 2 and 1/3 of the amount of nodes.
+-	``p_NumberOfVehicles``: A random number between 2 and 1/3 of the amount of nodes.
--	**p_XCoordinate & p_YCoordinate**: Random numbers between -50 and 50.
+-	``p_XCoordinate`` and ``p_YCoordinate``: Random numbers between -50 and 50.
--	**p_Demand**: Random numbers between 10 and 20.
+-	``p_Demand``: Random numbers between 10 and 20.
--	**p_Capacity**: The sum of all Demands divided by the number of vehicles.
+-	``p_Capacity``: The sum of all Demands divided by the number of vehicles.
 Then this number is multiplied by 1.25 to create some slack.
--	**ep_Depot**: The coordinates of the depot are (0,0) and the demand is also 0.
+-	``ep_Depot``: The coordinates of the depot are (0,0) and the demand is also 0.

-Testing the datasets / results
+Testing the Datasets/Results
 ------------------------------

 The data sets were tested for the three different formulations.
 A maximum of an hour was set to solve the problem.
 There are three important things when looking at the results: